 Parish: Capel

 Settlement: In proximity to Main Urban Area: Royal Tunbridge Wells and

 Southborough

 Gross area (ha): 53.95

 Developable area (ha): 27.64

 Site type: Greenfield site, part adjacent to LBD, in proximity to main urban

 area

 Potential site use: Site has been assessed for development potential, notably for

 residential use or economic use.

 Potential yield if 415 - 829

 residential:

-Issues to consider: AONB (7 component parts);
+Issues to consider: Ecology: Ancient Woodland;

-Highway issues;

-Within the 110 metre buffer zone for Regional HPG;

-Adjacent to existing Limits to Built Development;

-Green Belt designation;

-Landscape Sensitivity Study (PE1);

-Ecological interest; notable feature/designation;

-EA Flood zones 2 and 3;

-Land contamination (landfill site, sewage treatment works, railway

-land, works unspecified use);

-ALC: Grade 3, Grade 4, Non Agricultural, Urban
+AONB Component Part: Ancient Woodland, Historic Routeways

+PRoW, Water Courses, Ponds, Historic Field Boundaries;

+Transport Infrastructure: PRoW;

+MGB;

+AONB;

-Site Description: The site is a parcel of land that is in agricultural and woodland use.
+Flood Zone 2; Flood Zone 3; HPGP 110m Buffer; HPGP; HLC Period: Early medieval, Early 21st century; APA: General background archaeological potential; ALC: GRADE 4, NON AGRICULTURAL, GRADE 3; LCA: Forested Plateau; Highway issues; Adjacent to existing Limits to Built Development; Land contamination (landfill site, sewage treatment works, railway land, works unspecified use) Site Description: The site is a parcel of land that is in agricultural and woodland use.
 There are no existing buildings on the site.
 The site is adjoined by fields, sporadic residential properties, a farm complex, equestrian use, industrial estate, tip and railway.
 The boundaries of the site comprise mostly a mix of trees and hedging.
 Vehicular access to the site is from Powder Mill Lane through adjacent land.
 There is a lack of pavements in the locality, although there are footpaths in the area.
 There are two Public Rights of Way through the site, which link with a wider network of Public Rights of Way.
 There are complex changes in topography.
 Some parts of the site are more self contained than others.
 Other parts of the site have longer range views and some parts are open and are clearly seen from the adjacent railway line.
-There

-Suitabilitu are trees, hedges, ponds and streams within the site.
-Unsuitable: see reason below

-Suitability:

-Availability: Available

-Single ownership

-Achievability: N/A

-Sustainability Site is not a reasonable alternative

-Assessment:
+There are trees, hedges, ponds and streams within the site.
+Suitability: This site is not considered suitable for development.
+It represents - large scale development in the AONB which is not suitable.
+There are highway constraints in terms of providing an access Powder Mill Lane which is a narrow land and requires access under a single lane railway viaduct.
+Availability: Available - Single ownership Achievability: N/A Sustainability Site is not a reasonable alternative.
+Assessment: The proposed Castle Hill garden settlement was originally submitted in the call for sites as site 49 or DPC 7.
+This site was originally considered as potential development site within Capel Parish and was filtered out at the first stage assessment.
+This consideration was based on a potential residential yield of 488- 976 dwellings.
+Since this time, the council has been informed of the notential for Since this time, the council has been informed of the potential for greater capacity on this site (up to 1,600 dwellings) and so the site now warrants consideration amongst the sites in this table as a potential garden settlement.
+Formal gardon oothornorm To this end, the site is within the AONB and landscape impacts were considered too severe to warrant further consideration as a reasonable alternative.
 Conclusion: This site is considered unsuitable as a potential site allocation.

-Reason: This is a constrained site, has a complex topography and there is

-concern that development of this site would result in large scale

-development in the AONB
+Reason: This is a constrained site, has a complex topography and there is concern that development of this site would result in large scale development in the AONB.
+Given the strong policy protection given to the AONB (a national designation) in the NPPF, the site is considered unsuitable as a potential Local Plan allocation.